-***POST CONTINUED*** Because of this outcome I will learn a lot about myself, wipe my tears & be accountable for every single decision I make for the rest of my life. .
+***POST CONTINUED*** Because of this outcome I will learn a lot about myself, wipe my tears & be accountable for every single decision I make. .
 I am reminding myself that sometimes life seems to be destroying you when it's actually saving you, time will only reveal what it's saving me from?? .
 Haters will hate, and that's ok.
 They are entitled to express their insecurities to the world.
 I will focus & deal with what is within my control. .
 This news is heavy, it's real, but I will get myself together and keep moving forward. .
-My sincere apologies go out to CrossFit, all the other competitors that feel hard done by, to everyone I have affected personally & to everyone that is sharing my pain.
-I trust that the people closest to me will understand, remain loyal and be there to support me.
+My sincere apologies go out to CrossFit, to all the other competitors that feel hard done by, to anyone I have affected personally & to anyone that is sharing my pain.
+I trust that the people that know who I truly am & are the closest to me will understand, remain loyal and be there to support me.

 Image Source: Crossfit Inc